 Next, do the same for the "Text" page, and then click on "Text in Columns"

 Use the context menu to show the "Text in Columns" page in the frontend.

 Let's now compare both views.

-As you see the order of the content elements on the web page is the same as the order of the elements in the backend.
+The order of the content elements on the web page is the same as the order of the elements in the backend.
 The content elements are stored in columns, content that is in the right column in the backend is in the right column on your page, etc. Each content element on your page can be of a different type (like text or text & images) giving you a lot of flexibility.

 The Page module shows a preview of each content element, together with some action icons.
 Here is a quick overview:

-- insert a new content element above the current one
+- Insert a new content element above the current one

-- an icon representing the type of content element (hovering over it will show its id)
+- An icon representing the type of content element (hovering over it will show its id)

-- edit the content element
+- Edit the content element

-- hide/show the content element
+- Hide/show the content element

-- delete content element
+- Delete content element

-- a preview of the element's content (will vary depending on the type)
+- A preview of the element's content (will vary depending on the type)

-- insert a new content element below the current one
+- Insert a new content element below the current one

 Modifying existing content or adding new content is covered in the Editors Tutorial.